karayabin/universe-snapshot/universe/Ling/Light_Vars/doc/api/Ling/Light_Vars/Service/LightVarsService/resolveContainerNotation.md

-Resolves the container variables in the given string, if they are written in container notation.
+Resolves the container variables in the given string, if they are written in "container notation".

-The container notation is like ${this}:
+By container notation, we mean something like this:

+- ${example_var}

+So:

 - a dollar symbol followed by an opening curly bracket
 - the dot path to the variable to resolve (using the [bdot notation](https://github.com/karayabin/universe-snapshot/blob/master/universe/Ling/Bat/doc/bdot-notation.md))
 - a closing bracket

+Note: our heuristics doesn't necessarily use the same heuristics that the Light container does, we just use the name "container notation" for our own purposes here.